Highlights - best things to see in Iceland with kids

 Beware – hot springs and boiling mud move about a lot here.
 The guidebooks are written and ticket booths are set up at what were amazing geological sites, only for a bit of volcanic activity to take place, shifting them all somewhere else.
 The booth at the geothermal museum in Hveragerði will still take your money by the way to see what is left (not much), and your 12 year old will have a bit of a rubbish birthday day out in Gufudalur which was once the site of boiling volcanic mud pools but is now just a muddy field.

-The terrain is straight out of the trolls’ rolling boulders habitat in Frozen.
-Lumpy, rocky and green.
-We had thought getting a lodge in the countryside would mean the boys could play outside but even walking gingerly across it risks a broken ankle – hence the boardwalk to the hot tub.
+The terrain is straight out of the trolls’ rolling boulders habitat in Frozen: lumpy, rocky and green.
+We had thought staying in a lodge in the countryside would mean the boys could play outside, but even walking gingerly across it risks a broken ankle – hence the boardwalk to the hot tub.

 Weirdly because of the high winds and lack of soil, there are hardly any trees, just a thin veneer of green over the lava fields.